Trophime/course-prepost-slides/pages/mesh.md

 - Formats

 <!--more-->
-add images with logos for software insist that mesh is connected with numerical method used
+Note: Mesh is highly depend numerical method used and the problem to be solved

 ---
 layout: image-right